Each year we sponsor two public lectures - the Michael King Memorial Lecture and the Otago Anniversary Day Lecture.

 Michael King Memorial Lecture

 The Michael King Memorial Lecture was established in 2004 to commemorate the contribution of acclaimed writer Michael King to New Zealand history.

 War in the Nazi Imagination - Professor Sir Richard J. Evans

-The Department of History and Art History at the University of Otago is proud to present the 2017 Michael King Memorial Lecture, delivered by Professor Sir Richard J. Evans, Regius Professor Emeritus of History, University of Cambridge.
+The 2017 Michael King Memorial Lecture was delivered by Professor Sir Richard J. Evans, Regius Professor Emeritus of History, University of Cambridge.

 How did the Nazis conceive of war?
 In this lecture, Professor Evans—a world authority on Nazi Germany—argues that Hitler's belief that war was necessary for the fitness and survival of the German race led him to promote the indoctrination of German society at every level with a will to wage war and the preparedness to do so.
 Perpetual conflict was the aim, and the idea that World War II would have ended had the Nazis won is an illusion; it would have been followed by other conflicts, principally with America.
 In this way, defeat was built in to the Nazi war effort from the beginning.

 2016 James Belich, 'Hunt-driven expansion in New Zealand and Global History'

 2015 Sir Tipene O’Regan, A W-anaka Without Walls: A K-ai Tahu Knowledge Base of Our Own